TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

 This naming scheme is made to be compatible with the [New Plex Agent](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517) that now supports IMDb and TMDb IDs in filenames, if you don't need it or want it just remove `{imdb-{ImdbId}}`

-!!! caution "Starting from v4.2.2.6489, Radarr now supports Plex Multiple Edition tags in naming."
+!!! warning "Starting from v4.2.2.6489, Radarr now supports Plex Multiple Edition tags in naming."

     If you're using a lower version or don't need it replace: